 In the U.S.A, this age was once 21 but has since been changed to 19.
 However, after the changes took place, it was recognized that some individuals turned 19 while still in high school.

-Because high school students are in almost all cases dependent financially on at least one parent, an exception to the law was created.
+Because high school students are dependent financially on at least one parent in almost all cases, an exception to the law was created.
 Parents with students still in high school are obligated to continue child support payments even if their child turns 19.
 Their support obligation terminates a month after the child graduates.
 If the child stops attending school, child support ends as well.

 However, the obligation will start again if the child re-enrolls.
 In any case, child support for a student in high school will never extend beyond the child’s 21st birthday.